JetBrains/kotlin-multiplatform-dev-docs/topics/tools/kotlin-toolchain.md

 > Kotlin Toolchain is in [Alpha](supported-platforms.md#general-kotlin-stability-levels).
 > You're welcome to try it in your Kotlin Multiplatform projects.
-> We would appreciate your feedback in [YouTrack](https://youtrack.jetbrains.com/issues/AMPER).
+> We would appreciate your feedback in [YouTrack](https://youtrack.jetbrains.com/issues/KTC).
 >
 {style="note"}

-Kotlin Toolchain provides IDE support with plugins for IntelliJ IDEA and Android Studio, it is focused on providing a smooth CLI experience that helps AI agents to interact with the build system predictably and transparently.
+Kotlin Toolchain is focused on providing a smooth CLI experience that helps AI agents to interact with the build system predictably and transparently.
+It also provides traditional IDE support with plugins for IntelliJ IDEA and Android Studio.

 This page guides you through setting up a Kotlin Multiplatform project from scratch, referencing the comprehensive [Kotlin Toolchain documentation](https://kotlin-toolchain.org/latest/user-guide/)